zerolty/auto-version/README.md

     "beta": "npm run build && auto-vers -i prerelease -c", }
 ```
-This method is for people who are familiar with this mode, and only need to execute the corresponding command each time they need to package.
+This method is for people who are familiar with this mode, and only need to execute the simple command each time they need to update.
 (Increase the parameter `-c --confirm`, this is a safe way to update, to help you confirm whether the update is correct, if it is a cumbersome step for you to remove.)

 ## Advanced